Speakers

 Speakers in the context of school partnerships

-To make it easier to find, the speakers are sorted by the postcode of their place of residence.
-Open the green triangle for each presentation topic.
-Alternatively, download the complete list of speakers as a PDF.
+To make it easier to find the speakers, they are arranged according to the postcode of their place of residence.
+To view the lecture topics, open the green triangle.
+Alternatively, you can download the complete list of speakers as a PDF.

 01062 Dresden: Professor Dr. Reiner Salzer